 The shoulder may be painful at rest but is typically aggravated in certain positions.
 The most painful positions are with the arm overhead (abduction and flexion) or with the arm behind.
 Pain can be dull, achy, sharp or shooting.
 The rotator cuff muscles become tendons as they insert onto the humerus (arm bone).
 As they insert onto the bone they pass under the top part of the shoulder through a relatively small space called the subacromial space.
 As you move your arm and shoulder overhead the space for the rotator cuff tendons naturally will decrease.
 In a well functioning shoulder this is not a problem but any dysfunction around the shoulder or of the shoulder itself could decrease the space for the rotator cuff tendons and lead to irritation.

 Over time this irritation will lead to inflammation and subsequent degeneration of the tendons.
-Most people with rotator cuff problems are at the stage of tendinopathy NOT tendonitis; the latter infers inflammation.
-This means that the inflammatory phase has long passed and there is a certain amount of degeneration that has occurred within the tendon itself.
-This is also why most of the time rotator cuff tendinopathy also includes a certain amount of impingement and the two diagnoses may be used somewhat interchangeably.
+Most people with rotator cuff pain have small rotator cuff tears which is often described as tendinopathy OR they may have partial rotator tears which are larger and show up on an ultrasound.
+When we talk about tendonitis it infers inflammation.
+If there is no inflammation present it means that the inflammatory phase has long passed and there is a certain amount of degeneration that has occurred within the tendon itself.
+This is also why most of the time rotator cuff tears and rotator cuff tendinopathy can also lead to rotator cuff impingement and the two diagnoses may be used somewhat interchangeably.
 Below I have listed some of the most common reasons patient’s come to Mountain Health & Performance with rotator cuff pain and injury.
 This is not an exhaustive list and no two patients are the same, these are merely common trends that I observe within my own patient population.

 Weakness of the rotator cuff: